sachinkr91/api-rest-meetings/libs/javascript/docs/MeetingApi.md

 var meetingId = 56; // Number | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property.

+var opts = {
-var email = true; // Boolean | Dispatch an email to participants with the specified cancellation message.
+  'email': false, // Boolean | Dispatch an email to participants with the specified cancellation message.

-var cancellationMessage = "cancellationMessage_example"; // String | Message sent to participants when meeting is deleted and email is selected
+  'cancellationMessage': "cancellationMessage_example" // String | Message sent to participants when meeting is deleted and email is selected
+};

 var callback = function(error, data, response) {
   if (error) {